Moddable-OpenSource/moddable/documentation/commodetto/commodetto.md

 The `RLE4Out` class may be used on the device.
 More commonly, however, a bitmap is RLE-encoded and written to storage at build time; this avoids the time and memory required to encode the image on the device, while saving storage space.

-The `rle4encode` tool in the Moddable SDK compressed 4-bit grayscale BMP files using the `RLE4Out` class.
-The `compressbmf` tool applies the RLE4Out to each individual glyph in a BMF font.
+The `rle4encode` tool in the Moddable SDK compresses 4-bit grayscale BMP files using the `RLE4Out` class.
+The `compressbmf` tool applies the RLE4Out class to each individual glyph in a BMF font.

 The `RLE4Out` class does not implement the optional `continue` function.